JPvRiel/docker-squid/README.md

 # References

+There are many other squid proxy containers to choose from.
+I made my own simply because I disliked some of the steps used to build them, e.g. decreasing security or pinning against older versions.
+My aim was to simply base of the latest Ubuntu LTS release and version of squid available in the Ubuntu repo.

-Hereby, a list of other proxy containers that provided ideas (or example code)
+Hereby, a list of other proxy containers that provided inspiration (or example code to work from)
 - [Transparent Squid in a container](https://github.com/jpetazzo/squid-in-a-can)
   - Includes transparent idea
   - Has some odd and insecure things happening during build, e.g. `curl` with `--insecure`